Niger Delta

 The Niger Delta is the delta of the Niger River sitting directly on the Gulf of Guinea on the Atlantic Ocean in Nigeria.
 It is located within nine coastal southern Nigerian states, which include: all six states from the South South geopolitical zone, one state (Ondo) from South West geopolitical zone and two states (Abia and Imo) from South East geopolitical zone.

 The Niger Delta is a very densely populated region sometimes called the Oil Rivers because it was once a major producer of palm oil.
 The area was the British Oil Rivers Protectorate from 1885 until 1893, when it was expanded and became the Niger Coast Protectorate.

-The delta is a petroleum-rich region and has been the center of international concern over pollution that has resulted principally from major oil spills of multinational corporations of the petroleum industry.
+The delta is a petroleum-rich region and has been the center of international concern over extensive pollution which is often used as an example of ecocide.
+The principal cause is major oil spills by multinational corporations of the petroleum industry.